stringsync/stringsync/README.md

 ### Commands

-StringSync commands are run using the `./bin/ss` command.
+stringsync commands are run using the `./bin/ss` command.

 To view all the commands, run: